-Based upon this evidence, the Commission concludes that the Island, its transportation system, and the customers it serves who live, work, and vacation on the Island are unique.
-While the Commission does not, and cannot, deviate from the applicable North Carolina General Statutes and its own rules and regulations in its oversight and regulation of this utility, it can exercise its discretion within the parameters of those statutes and rules in determining the scope and nature of regulation appropriate to protect the public interest consistent with the declaration of policy under N.C.G.S. § 62-2(a) and its general and supervisory powers under N.C.G.S. §§ 62-30 and 62-32.
-In light of the unique nature of this utility, the Commission emphasizes that its decisions herein are based upon the specific facts and evidence presented in this docket and should not be considered as precedent for any other ferry operation or other utility.
-Finally, in light of the foregoing, the Commission concludes that allowing closure to this sale process is in the public interest.
+Based upon this evidence, the Commission concludes that the Bald Head Island transportation system is unique.
+While the Commission does not, and cannot, deviate from the applicable North Carolina General Statutes and its own rules and regulations in its oversight and regulation of this utility, it can exercise its discretion within the parameters of those statutes and rules in determining the scope and nature of regulation appropriate to protect the public interest consistent with the declaration of policy under N.C.G.S. § 62-2(a) and its general and supervisory powers under N.C.G.S. § 62-30 and -32.

+Therefore, in light of the unique nature of this utility, the Commission emphasizes at the outset of this Order that its conclusions set forth herein are based upon the specific facts and evidence presented in this docket and should not be considered as precedent for any other ferry operation or other utility.
+This Order is a function of the unique circumstances of this utility, the customers it serves (living, working, or vacationing on a resort island), and the unique timing of this docket (closely following the Commission's decision in Docket No. A-41, Sub 21 finding the Parking and Barge Operations subject to the Commission's jurisdiction and regulatory authority to assets and operations that had previously not been subject to regulation).